yoanmalie/d8-theming-guide/README.md

 ### Coding standards

 It's important to know and follow the Drupal coding standards, especially when you want to get involved into Drupal core (theme) development.
-Yet, it's might be useful as well to follow these standards in your own projects.
+It's also useful to follow these standards in your own projects.

 There are coding standards for css, javascript and the new Twig template engine: